Edualvesilva/cinephiles-choice/README.md

 Install the **ES 7+ React/Redux/GraphQL/React-Native snippets** extension in VSCode to ease the use of programming components in this project.

+## Branch 06

+- Signing up in the Api TheMovieDB
+- Creation of an API Key
+- Configuration of an enviroment variable in the file `.env` containing the API Key Provided by Expo.

+### Consume of Api's data

+- Installation of the lib **oxios**
+- Configuration/Exportating of `services/api-moviedb.js` containing the basic programming for accessing the API used in different parts of the app

 ## Branch 05

 - Components/native resources: `TextInput`,`Vibration` and `Alert`